 For a long time now, design has been perceived as a means to solve problems – to create solutions, in the form of a product, space, a system, a model, an experience, and so on.
-Likewise, for years, it has only been used in the realm of creative fields and domains where the expertise of designers is used to create a tangible end goal.
+Likewise, for years, design thinking has only been used in the realm of creative fields and domains where the expertise of designers is used to create a tangible end goal.

 During a time and age as now, design has a viable scope to step out and make actual change in fields beyond the usual: the largest, most significant problems that need solving do not lie in the creative fields, but in the real world.
 Problems of pertinence to society and the environment are looming over humanity more strikingly than ever, and design is in the most suitable position to solve such issues.

 Design Thinking, in simple words, refers to the problem-solving approach imbibed in design processes adopted by creative professionals; the same, when applied to real-world problems have a great potential in making this world and society, better, more inclusive, and in general, happier places to live in.

 Let’s deliberate further to understand Design Thinking and how it could be the tool to help solve larger social problems.

 What does Design Thinking entail?

 As a problem-solving tool, design thinking involves assessing the known aspects of a problem to identify the more ambiguous factors, in an attempt to redefine the existing conditions with which a problem is interpreted.
 It aims to understand the problem iteratively, to venture beyond preconceived notions, and analyze its multiple facets to identify the root causes of the problem.
 By challenging the assumptions made about an issue, design thinking transgresses existing patterns of thinking, to give way for new means of thought and action.

 A key idea behind this strategy is its user-centric approach to solving problems: by understanding and analyzing the conditions that govern how users interact with existing solutions, their shortcomings are discovered, and through a series of iterative steps, newer, more improved design solutions are created.